magnars/optimus/README.md

 ## What about production mode?

-All the contents for each bundle is read at startup.
+When you use the `serve-frozen-optimized-assets` strategy, all the contents for each bundle is read at startup.
 URLs are generated from the hash of the contents and the identifier of the bundle.

 So when you call `(link/bundle-urls request ["app.js"])`, it now
 returns: